yanni-yanni/beatbop-hunter/README.md

 **Watch Beatbop find beats in music in real time!**

-BeatBop Hunter is a little interactive demo that listens to audio on the fly and performs beat extraction.
-It finds where each beat lands, and how fast the music is going.
+BeatBop Hunter is an interactive demo that listens to audio on the fly and performs beat extraction.
+It finds where each beat lands and how fast the music is going.
 It only ever hears the music *up to the current moment*.
 So you're watching it figure out the beat the same way you would in real time, with no idea what's coming next! :)